abi-oluwade/eng-48-bash-basics/README.md

 ## GitHub
 ### What is GitHub?
-(GitHub is a Git repository hosting service)
+- GitHub is a Git repository hosting service

+### Tasks & Misc.
--Connect to github
+- Connect to github
--push our first md file
+- push our first md file
--practise some bash
+- practise some bash
--make md files for time & task management
+- make md files for time & task management
--do an interview
+- do an interview
--look at astha
+- look at astha
-### -1.add remote (once per project)
+- 1. add remote (once per project)
-### -2.(git push <remote location><branch local>)
+- 2. (git push <remote location><branch local>)

 ### So to summarise, I have learnt to push git from my laptop to github, by utlising commands:
+- git init
+- git add <file name>
+- git add .
-####  - git init, git add <file name>, git add ., git commit -m <message>, git remote add origin git@github.com:abi-oluwade/examplerepo.git, git push -u origin master
+- git commit -m <message>
+- git remote add origin git@github.com:abi-oluwade/examplerepo.git
+- git push -u origin master

-#### these commands with be continuously utilised, so if ypur forget how to do commits and set up the remote , refer to the above commands, typcially in that order as well.
+#### These commands with be continuously utilised, so if you forget how to do commits and set up the remote , refer to the above commands, typically in that order as well.

-#### clarify however why git add <file name> and git add . are different.
+#### Clarify however why git add <file name> and git add . are different.
+- (Answer) 'git add .' tracks everything above and the whole folder, 'git add <filename>' tracks just that specific file.